-Rich people think they deserve something special because they’re are rich.
-Poor people think they deserve something special because they’re poor.
-Middle-class people think they deserve to move up because they’ve done x y or z.
+Rich people think they deserve special treatment because they’re rich.
+Poor people think they deserve a handout because they’re poor.
+Middle-class people think they deserve to move up because they’ve done x, y, or z.

 Webster defines entitlement as: “the feeling or belief that you deserve to be given something (such as special privileges).”

-The problem is, you’re entitled to very few things.
-Free speech or the right to trial would be two examples if you live in America.
-But when it comes to a good job, a nice house, smartphones, a reliable car, vacations, or even just going out to eat, you don’t deserve any of that.
+The problem is, you’re entitled to very few things in life.
+Free speech and the right to a fair trial are two examples if you live in America.
+But when it comes to a high-paying job, a nice house, a smartphone, a reliable car, a vacation, or even just going out to eat, you don’t deserve any of that.
 You’ve got to work for it.

-Ultimately, entitled people feel like they deserve something regardless of how much work or effort they put in.
-And for that very reason, they will never build wealth.
+Ultimately, entitled people feel like they deserve something regardless of how much work or effort they’ve put in.
+An entitled mindset will quickly sabotage your fulfillment and limit your success.
+And for that very reason, entitled people will never build monetary or spiritual wealth.

 Let’s look at a few common statements that will keep entitled people poor.

-1. I’ve Done This (fill in the blank mediocre task), So I Deserve This
+1. I’ve Done This (fill in the blank mediocre task), So I Deserve That

-This is the most common belief people think.
-They believe that because they’ve accomplished something (be it big or small) that they somehow deserve something.
-The bigger problem is that most people believe this after accomplishing something that is just average.
+This is the most common belief people hold.
+They believe that because they’ve accomplished something (be it big or small), they somehow deserve something else in return.
+What compounds the problem is that the majority of people feel entitled to something significant after accomplishing mediocracy.

 “I went to college, so I deserve a good job”

-“I’ve worked here for 5 years, I deserve a good raise”
+“I’ve worked here for 5 years, so I deserve a good raise”